syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 #### TextAlignment

-To get or set the TextAlignment of the header cell, use the  [GridColumn.TextAlignment](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~TextAlignment.html) property.
+To get or set TextAlignment of the header cell, use the [GridColumn.TextAlignment](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~TextAlignment.html) property.
 The default alignment of the record cell is `Center`.
 It can be customized as `Start` or `End`.

 #### LineBreakMode